erfanian/blink-1-ServerStatus/README.md

 I'm running my blink(1) on a virtual machine guest because the host is unable or unwilling to run/compile the blink(1) binaries.
 The blink(1) USB device is passed through to the guest, and the script uses a small linux program to reset the dongle to deal with strange device access issues.
 Your mileage may vary on some of the features.

+The script uses fping and curl to test a variety of server/port combinations.

 ## Prepare the Machine

 Install the necessary applications: